Netherlands: Sports

 Approximately 4.5 million of the 16.8 million people in the Netherlands are registered in one of the 35,000 sports clubs in the country.
 About two-thirds of the population between 15 and 75 participate in sports weekly.
-Football is the most popular team sport in the Netherlands, followed by field hockey and volleyball.
+Football is the most popular team sport, followed by field hockey and volleyball.
 Tennis, gymnastics and golf are the three most widely engaged in individual sports.
-Organisation of sports began at the end of the 19th century and the beginning of the 20th century.
+Organisation of sports began at the end of the 19th century and beginning of the 20th century.
 Federations for sports were established, rules were unified and sports clubs came into existence.
 A Dutch National Olympic Committee was established in 1912.

 The national football team was runner-up in the World Cup of 1974, 1978, and 2010, and won the European Championship of 1988.
 Of SI's 50 greatest footballers of all time, Johan Cruyff (#5), Marco van Basten (#19), Ruud Gullit (#25), and Johan Neeskens (#36) are Dutch.
 The women's national team was runner-up in 2019 World Cup and won the European Championship of 2017.
 The Netherlands women's field hockey team won 9 out of 15 World Cups.
 The Netherlands baseball team have won the European championship 24 times out of 33 events.
 The volleyball national women's team won the European Championship in 1995 and the World Grand Prix in 2007.

-The Netherlands has won 266 medals at the Summer Olympic Games and another 110 medals at the Winter Olympic Games.
+The Netherlands has won 266 medals at the Summer Olympic Games and 110 at the Winter Olympic Games.
 Joop Zoetemelk won the 1979 Vuelta a Espana, the 1980 Tour de France, and the 1985 UCI World Championship.
 Jan Janssen won the 1968 Tour de France, Tom Dumoulin the 2017 Giro d'Italia.
 Max Verstappen, the youngest Formula 1 driver to make his debut and to win a race, was the first Dutchman to win a Grand Prix and a Formula One World Drivers Championship.
 Dutch K-1 kickboxers have won the K-1 World Grand Prix 15 times out of 19 tournaments.